ruby-rdf/rdf-reasoner/README.md

 * If `resource` is of type `schema:Role`, it is range acceptable if it has the same property with an acceptable value.
 * If `resource` is of type `rdf:List` (must be previously entailed), it is range acceptable if all members of the list are otherwise range acceptable on the same property.

+### Limiting vocabularies used for reasoning

+As loading vocabularies can dominate processing time, the `RDF::Vocabulary.limit_vocabs` method can be used to set a specific set of vocabularies over which to reason.
+For example:

+    RDF::Vocabulary.limit_vocabs(:rdf, :rdf, :schema)

+will limit the vocabularies which are returned from `RDF::Vocabulary.each`, which is used for reasoning and other operations over vocabularies and terms.

 ## Examples
 ### Determine super-classes of a class